elikemdaniels/elipress/README.md

-# EliPress WordPress Starter Theme
+# watu WordPress Starter Theme

 A modern and lightweight WordPress starter theme built with Tailwind CSS, Alpine.js, GSAP, and Swiper.js.
 It provides a solid foundation for building custom WordPress websites with a focus on performance and developer experience.
 The theme is designed to be highly customizable, allowing you to easily enable or disable specific JavaScript libraries and add new ones as needed.